Apprenticeship Frequently Asked Questions

 How does a person become an apprentice?

 Start by learning all you can about the trade you are interested in by talking to people who are currently in the trade.
-You can also talk to counselors at your high school, employer associations, labor unions, and you can contact the Apprenticeship Office at Lakeshore Technical College.
+You can also talk to counselors at your high school, employer associations, labor unions, and you can contact the Apprenticeship Office at Lakeshore College.

 Remember, looking for an apprenticeship is like looking for a job.
 After you have decided which trade you wish to follow, contacts should then be made so that you will be considered for future opportunities.